Lithobius/taxonomy_keys/latest-keys/readme.txt

 		Contains only fish, defined as class == Actinopteri, Coelocanthi, Dipneusti, Elasmobranchii, Holocephali, Leptocardii, Myxini, and Petromyzontii
 		NOTE that in other databases than WoRMS these classes may appear as other ranks
 	contents:
+		species_verbatim: match to ID from classifier
-		found_taxa is the match from either WoRMS or Open Tree of Life taxa_query is from the classifier
+		found_taxa is the match from either WoRMS or Open Tree of Life
-		other than that columns are the same as COI.
+		taxa_query: modified species_verbatim to search databases with other than that columns are the same as COI.